vitiral/simple-quality/example/tutorial.md

       general users.
  2. Keep your artifacts fairly high level -- don't try to design every detail using rst.
 Using rst does not mean that you shouldn't use code comments!
- 3. Use `rst ls` and `rst check` often, and fix those error messages!
+ 3. Use `rst ls` and `art check` often, and fix those error messages!
  4. Keep names short and simple.
 Avoid unnecessary nesting.
 If you have web and cmdline ui elements, consider naming them just `REQ-web` and `REQ-cmd` instead of `REQ-ui-web` and `REQ-ui-cmd`.
 Trying to nest too deep can